GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-optimize-your-csp.md

 As the Stott Security module continues to gain traction across a growing number of Optimizely CMS solutions, I’ve encountered a broader and often more complex range of Content Security Policies (CSPs).
 Earlier this year, two separate clients reported that their websites were not responding as intended.
 After investigation, the root cause wasn’t the application server, it was **Cloudflare silently dropping the response** due to excessive header size.

-In both cases, the CSP contained over 220–250 domain entries.
-After reviewing and optimizing their policies, I was able to resolve the issue by reducing the CSP size by 30–50%.
+In both cases, the Content Security Policy (CSP) contained over 220–250 domain entries.
+After reviewing and optimizing their policies, I was able to resolve the issue by reducing the size of the by 30–50%.
 In this article, I’ll share common CSP pitfalls and practical techniques to simplify your policy, helping you avoid silent failures and stay within browser and CDN limits.

 > 💡 **Cloudflare Header Limits**
 > "Cloudflare will drop any HTTP response where the combined headers exceed 32KB or a single header exceeds 16KB."